fatso83/ptflow-exercise-importer/README.md

 export PTFLOW_SESSION=e061d6ee-752f-41f7-b73e-0a8f27522cd2
 export PTFLOW_SERVER=https://myserver.com:443

-exercise-importer \
+python3 exercise-importer \
     --image-dir ~/exercises/PACK \
     --sheets-id 18_LuqnjAmVzAL6zQzJKjSWqGgPMLgYx0I_k3wV2I2xg \
     --bookkeeping-id myserver-2020-06-15
 ```
-The `bookkeeping-id` is used to create a new worksheet (tab) within
-the spreadsheet that will hold bookkeeping data, such as
+The `bookkeeping-id` is used to create a file that will hold bookkeeping data, such as

 - which exercises ids have been created
-- which server created uuids correlate to which exercise image (step 1 or step 2)
+- which server created uuids correlate to which exercise
 - when it was successfully uploaded